jordanmccollam/stitchsmith/README.md

 ## Motivation / Purpose
 As a group, we wanted to make something that would "Take the stress out of getting dressed!"
 We believe we accomplished this issue by provided a quick and easy way to generate an outfit template.
 This app is also to showcase our skills with API's, CSS, and JavaScript.

+## Future Plans
+We hope to expand the idea of Stitch Smith so that rather than generating a general template for an outfit, the user can upload photos of their own clothes and Stitch Smith will generate an outfit based on their actual items.

 ---

 ### Contributors